jeffhussmann/knock-knock/docs/visualization.md

 1. Numbers next to alignment ends indicate position in relevant reference sequence.
 1. The cut site is marked by a vertical dashed line.

-Here is a different diagram, this time of an Illumina sequencing read of an editing outcome in which a portion of an ssDNA HDR donor has been inserted at the cut site in the opposite orientation of the intended outcome:
+To demonstrate additional features not present in the above example, here is a different diagram, this time of an Illumina sequencing read of an editing outcome in which a portion of an ssDNA HDR donor has been inserted at the cut site in the opposite orientation of the intended outcome:

 ![](legend_v2_reverse.png)